 I (Carrie) went to undergrad in the Bay area but hadn’t been back since I graduated and left in 2006-over a decade so I jumped at the opportunity to join Albert at the tail end of a work trip in May.
-As luck would have it, tickets were really affordable at that time and I was able to fly round trip using a limited number of points and around $60.
+As luck would have it, tickets were affordable and I could fly round trip using a few points and around $60.

 San Francisco/Bay Area and Tourism

-San Francisco is undoubtedly one of the most popular destinations in the United States, famous for several world renowned sites like Alcatraz, Golden Gate Bridge, and the city's cable cars.
+San Francisco is undoubtedly one of the most popular destinations in the United States, famous for several world-renowned sites like Alcatraz, Golden Gate Bridge, and the city’s cable cars.
 These sites, among others, draw a staggering number of visitors to San Francisco.
 In 2016 the city saw 25.2 million representing a growth of 2.8% over 2015.
 This volume of visitors spent an estimated $9 billion during their visits, supporting thousands of jobs.
-Needless to say tourism is important to the city’s economy and is expected to grow.
+Tourism is important to the city’s economy and is expected to grow.

 Where to Stay in San Francisco